 Use a black or blue pen to mark your ballot.

-You will receive a Sample Ballot and Voter Information Pamphlet for all local candidates and measures.
+You will receive a Sample Ballot and Voter Information Guide for all local candidates and measures.
 In a statewide election, you will also receive a State Pamphlet with information about State propositions and candidates.
 You may also visit the Election Information page where these materials are available for download.